comgsi/documents/README.md

 ```

 #### (2) load hpc-stack modules following this example (your hpc-intel, hpc-impi may have different version numbers)
+Be sure to module load intel, impi and netcdf first
 ```
 module use /path/to/hpc-stacks/modulefiles/stack
 module load hpc/1.1.0